palantir/go-java-launcher/README.md

 # go-java-launcher

-A simple Go program for launching Java programs from a fixed configuration.
+A simple Go program for launching programs from a fixed configuration.
 This program replaces Gradle-generated Bash launch scripts which are susceptible to attacks via injection of environment variables of the form `JAVA_OPTS='$(rm -rf /)'`.